elastic/kibana/src/plugins/embeddable/public/public.api.md

 // src/plugins/embeddable/common/types.ts:59:3 - (ae-forgotten-export) The symbol "TimeRange" needs to be exported by the entry point index.d.ts
 // src/plugins/embeddable/common/types.ts:64:3 - (ae-forgotten-export) The symbol "Query" needs to be exported by the entry point index.d.ts
 // src/plugins/embeddable/common/types.ts:69:3 - (ae-forgotten-export) The symbol "Filter" needs to be exported by the entry point index.d.ts
-// src/plugins/embeddable/public/lib/triggers/triggers.ts:45:5 - (ae-forgotten-export) The symbol "KibanaDatatable" needs to be exported by the entry point index.d.ts
+// src/plugins/embeddable/public/lib/triggers/triggers.ts:45:5 - (ae-forgotten-export) The symbol "Datatable" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)